Alex Ekwueme Federal University Ndufu Alike Ikwo

-The Alex Ekwueme Federal University Ndufu-Alike, Ebonyi State (AE-FUNAI) is a university in Ndufu-Alike Ikwo, Ebonyi State, Nigeria.
-Established by the Federal Government in 2011, it was called the Federal University Ndufu Alike Ikwo until February 2, 2018, when it was renamed after former Vice President of Nigeria, Dr. Alex Ekwueme.
+The Alex Ekwueme Federal University Ndufu-Alike, Ebonyi State (AE-FUNAI) is a public university located in Ndufu-Alike Ikwo, Ebonyi State, Nigeria.
+Established by the Federal Government in 2011, it was called the Federal University Ndufu Alike Ikwo until 2 February 2018, when it was renamed after former Vice President of Nigeria, Dr. Alex Ekwueme.
 The university sits on a land area of 438 hectares, and has 10,000 students and 2,230 staff.

 Faculties and Departments

 The university has 13 Faculties, 50 departments, 58 academic programmes and a college of Medical Sciences as well as a School of Postgraduate Studies: